meilisearch/documentation/migration-guide.md

 - `globe`
 - `user`

-[Basement has created other all icons](https://drive.google.com/drive/folders/10Fvz6d6jPBhXYGhqFRR2G5GQQK43Nt2O), but these are not available for use in the website.
+[Basement has created other icons](https://drive.google.com/drive/folders/10Fvz6d6jPBhXYGhqFRR2G5GQQK43Nt2O), but these are not available for use in the website.

 #### `size`